joshua049/Stereo-360-Layout/README.md

 For MatterportLayout, we follow the preparation on HorizonNet, please refer to [here](https://github.com/sunset1995/HorizonNet/blob/master/README_PREPARE_DATASET.md) for detailed.

 For ZInD, You can preprocess it with our provided script `preprocess_zind.py`.
+Besides, to make our custom dataset work, you have to copy the `room_shape_simplicity_labels.json` from [ZInD repo](https://github.com/zillow/zind) to the root of ZInD dataset on your device.

 ## Data Selection
 For active data selection, just execute `data_selection.py`.
 The script will evaluate each sample with our proposed label-free metric with the pretrained weight provided in argument `--pth`.
 If the path of pretrained weight is not provided, data will be sampled randomly.
 The sample result will be recorded in the argument `--stored_file`.